-3. a critique or evaluation section [no more than a page]--this section can be as dramatic as you choose to make it and must entail a personal opinion of the task--it is not meant to be a summary of what you have already written.
+3. a critique or evaluation section [one paragraph] this section can be as dramatic as you choose to make it and must entail a personal opinion of the task--it is not meant to be a summary of what you have already written.